Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 Visit the Queen Creek Olive Mill, AZ, USA

-The Queen Creek Olive Mill is a working mill and one of the interesting places to visit near Phoenix.
-Located southeast of the city, the award-winning olive mill offers informational guided tours where guests learn about the farming, production and best uses of olive oil.
+This working mill is one of the interesting places to visit near Phoenix.
+Located southeast of the city, the award-winning mill offers informational guided tours where guests learn about the farming, production and best uses of olive oil.

-Visitors can pick up olive oil products in the gift shop – including skin care and beauty products – plus visit the on-site restaurant and taste olive oil samples.
+Visitors can also pick up olive oil products in the gift shop and visit the on-site restaurant for a tasting.

 #16 Wrigley Mansion

 The landmark Wrigley Mansion is one of the cool places in Phoenix to visit.
-The historic dwelling was home to both the Wrigley and Hormel families (and is said to currently be home to a few ghosts, as well).
+The historic dwelling was home to both the Wrigley and Hormel families (and apparently a few ghosts, as well).

-Visitors can book a guided tour of the mansion – or make reservations to dine at one of the classy on-site restaurants, like Geordie’s Restaurant and Lounge or Christopher’s at Wrigley Mansion.
+Visitors can book a guided tour or make reservations to dine at Geordie’s or Christopher’s at Wrigley Mansion.

-The Wrigley Mansion is highly rated as one of the fun things to do in Arizona for couples.
-Guests can also partake in an excellent happy hour at Wrigley Mansion – plus, it’s an ideal spot to watch a spectacular Phoenix sunset!
+It’s also highly rated as one of the fun things to do in Arizona for couples.
+Guests can partake in an excellent happy hour – plus, it’s an ideal spot to watch a spectacular Phoenix sunset!

 #18 Drinks at a Phoenix Resort